-Aloe sinkatana is a stemless, evergreen, perennial succulent up to 1 feet (30 cm) tall, producing a dense rosette of 16 to 20, light-green leaves.
-It has oblong white translucent blotches arranged in a series of irregular transverse bands.
-The leaf margins are tinged in pink to reddish-orange and armed with forward pointing sharp, prickly pink to brownish teeth.
-This plant will offset freely from its base.
-The flowers are yellow and held in flattened globes on the end of up to 2 foot (60 cm) long flower spikes.
+Aloe sinkatana is a stemless succulent that forms a dense rosette of 16 to 20 light-green leaves with oblong white translucent blotches arranged in a series of irregular transverse bands.
+It grows up to 1 foot (30 cm) tall and offset freely from its base.
+The leaf margins are tinged in pink to reddish-orange and armed with forward-pointing sharp, prickly pink to brownish teeth.
+Flowers are yellow, long-lasting, and held in flattened globes on the end of up to 2 foot (60 cm) long flower spikes.
 The heaviest bloom time is in winter.
-Blooms make long-lasting cut flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).